 Perform the following steps to create, format, and prepare a USB key.
 Note: This will format the USB all content on this USB will be deleted.

 - Plug USB, Click on START > Search Bar and type in CMD and click ENTER.

 - Type list disk, and then click Enter.

-- Type select disk and the drive number (for example, select disk 2)(Make sure you select USB, Not the HDD), and then click Enter.
+- Type select disk and the drive number (for example, select disk 2 - Make sure you select USB flash drive which shows the correct 'Size', Not an internal hard drive), and then click Enter.

 - Type clean, and then click Enter.